Go Back Email Link

 • Bring ½ cup of coconut milk to a boil, add curry paste and stir to break up lumps.
 Continue cooking and reducing over medium high heat until it is very thick and the coconut oil starts separating from the curry paste (if the paste is very thick but no oil is separating, don't worry, just proceed with the recipe).

-• Add the remaining coconut milk and chicken stock.
-Season with 1 tablespoon of the fish sauce and 2 tablespoon of the palm sugar.
-Stir to mix and simmer for about 8 minutes.
+• Add the chicken and toss to mix with the paste.
+Add the remaining coconut milk and the chicken stock.
+Season with 1 tablespoon (15 ml) of the fish sauce and the palm sugar, then simmer for about 8 minutes.

 2 cups kabocha squash

-• Remove from heat and adjust seasoning with the remaining fish sauce and palm sugar as needed.
+• Remove from heat and adjust seasoning with the remaining fish sauce as needed; different brands of curry pastes have different amounts of salt, so it is important to taste and adjust.
 Stir in Thai basil and red pepper, if using.
 Serve immediately with jasmine rice.

 Red Curry Paste